 John Boynton: As a family, we generally vacation together to different places around the world so that my kids can experience the world and different cultures.
 We’ve been doing this since their childhood until now.

-We also have a cottage that is on an island in Georgian Bay, Canada, and the unique thing is that this cottage has no electrical power and is uniquely solar powered with no internet or Xbox, etc. In a way, it forces everyone to connect, play board games and socialize and to connect on a human level.
+We also have a cottage that is on an island in Georgian Bay, Canada, and the unique thing is that this cottage has no electrical power and is uniquely solar powered with no internet or Xbox, etc. In a way, it forces everyone to connect, play board games and socialize while connecting on a human level.

 Individually, I like to try and get away with my kids in a 1-on-1 format for such things as a sporting event or a weekend jaunt somewhere that allows me to spend more quality close-up time with each of my kids.
 This gives us the time to have more in-depth conversations together, and it helps me to learn more about their lives and what’s going on in general.